Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Computation

-The gradient of $h$ with respect to $\mu$ and $\bgamma$ is straightforward with explicit Lipschitz constant.
+The gradient of $h$ with respect to $\mu$ and $\bgamma$ is straightforward with an explicit Lipschitz constant $L$.

 Finally, we perform optimization based on the approximated problem \eqref{eq:appprob}, which is convex and smooth.
-For large scale data, the \emph{fast iterative shrinkage-thresholding algorithm} (FISTA)~\citep{beck2009fast} is applied in SPG for optimization.
+For large-scale data, the \emph{fast iterative shrinkage-thresholding algorithm} (FISTA)~\citep{beck2009fast} is applied in SPG for optimization.
 The FISTA combines the gradient descent method with the Nesterov acceleration technique~\citep{nesterov1983method}, which leads to faster convergence than standard gradient-based methods.

-Let $t$ be the index of the $t^{th}$ iteration, and denote $\mu^{(0)}$ and $\bgamma^{(0)}$ as the initial values of the coefficients.
-Following the discussion above, the optimization steps for problem \eqref{eq:appprob} can be summarised in Algorithm~\ref{alg:fista}.
+Let $t$ be the index of the iteration, and denote $\mu^{(0)}$ and $\bgamma^{(0)}$ as the initial values of the coefficients with $t=0$.
+Following the discussion above, the optimization steps for problem \eqref{eq:appprob} can be summarized in Algorithm~\ref{alg:fista}.
 In our numerical studies, we take $\mu^{(0)}=0$ and $\bgamma^{(0)}=\0$.